LaurynasGHub/price_it/README.md

 ## TODO List:

+• Add description why people should create profile in profile section.

 • When profile options change MCP doesn't recalculate and rerender, need to fix this.

 • Add page for alcohol shops (Vynoteka, Bottlery etc.), get alcohol prices from these shops.
 Ask for confirmation that user is older that 20.